devpranoy/devpranoy/README.md

-I'm an indie maker and a Technical Lead at Accubits.
+I'm an indie maker and a Senior Technical Consultant at Egnyte.
 Previously co-founded 3x tech startups.

 ## Writing ✏️